How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 Grow your Practice

-But if you skip this step, there is a price to pay.
+If you skip this step, there may be a price to pay.

-And some NPs do struggle with attracting enough patients to stay in business.
-They can’t cover their overhead, not to mention generate a profit.
+Unfortunately, some practice owners struggle to attract enough patients to stay in business.
+They can’t cover the overhead, not to mention generate a profit.

 Eventually, they must pick up a part-time job to make ends meet.
 Naturally, they wonder if they can hold on long enough to stay in practice.

 But other practice owners aren’t so lucky.
-Forced to close their doors, they must go back to working for someone else.
+Forced to close their doors, they must return to working for someone else.

-But once you taste independence, it’s tough to go back to working for someone else.
+But once you taste independence, returning to working for someone else is tough.

-Most NPs prefer not to go back but stay in their own practice and make their own decisions.
+Most NPs would prefer to stay in their own practice and make their own decisions.

 Don't Get Me Wrong